 Diane had a challenging upbringing, attending 22 schools before high school.
 The early part of her childhood required moving frequently due to her father being a new Pastor and planting churches across the southeast.
 In the second half of her childhood, her mother suddenly became a single mom and struggled to stabilize.
 She eventually did and made a home for the family in Atlanta.

 "One thing my mom taught me is that there is dignity in getting back up, dusting yourself off, and working hard.
 She humbled herself and did what she had to do to survive.
 We went to bed hungry sometimes, but we never collected a welfare check. " - - Diane Canada

-Diane relocated from Atlanta and has lived in Nashville for 19 years.
-Beginning her career in medical management and transitioning to a Business Consultant/Advisor, Diane has helped clients recover and/or build hundreds of businesses across multiple industries in her career.
+After years of adversity and through her faith in God, Diane discovered her hidden strengths in leadership and entrepreneurship.
+Beginning her career in medical management and transitioning to a Business Consultant, Diane has helped clients recover and/or build hundreds of businesses across multiple industries in her career.

 "I believe that unless your "why" is strong enough,

 the work is unsustainable."
 Diane Michel Canada